Visitor guide

 How does ticketing work at the Hôtel de la Marine?

-The Hôtel de la Marine admits visitors in timed slots, so that the restored apartments and salons never feel crowded.
-Your ticket is for a chosen date and entry time, and covers the full Grand Tour — the intendant's apartments, the state salons and the loggia — with the acclaimed 3D audio headset included.
-You arrive at your slot, skip the ticket queue and are admitted straight away; once inside, you can take your time along the route.
+The Hôtel de la Marine admits visitors in timed slots, so that the restored apartments and salons never feel crowded and every visitor enjoys the rooms in calm.
+A ticket is for a chosen date and entry time, and the full Grand Tour route covers the intendant's apartments, the gilded state salons and the loggia over the Place de la Concorde, with the acclaimed geolocated 3D audio headset included throughout.
+Visitors arrive at their slot, skip the ticket queue and are admitted straight away; once inside there is no time limit, so the route can be followed at an unhurried pace.
+Most people spend between an hour and a half and two hours inside.

 How do you get to the Hôtel de la Marine?

-The Hôtel de la Marine stands on the north side of the Place de la Concorde, at the foot of the rue Royale.
-The nearest Métro station is Concorde, served by lines 1, 8 and 12, a two-minute walk from the entrance; many bus routes also stop on or around the square.
-It is central and unmissable, framed by its long colonnade and marked as one of the two matching palaces on the north side of the Concorde.
+The Hôtel de la Marine stands on the north side of the Place de la Concorde, at the foot of the rue Royale, and it is one of the easiest major sights in Paris to reach.
+The nearest Métro station is Concorde, served by lines 1, 8 and 12, a two-minute walk from the entrance, and many bus routes stop on or around the square.
+The palace is central and unmissable, framed by its long colonnade and instantly recognisable as one of the two matching buildings on the north side of the Concorde.
+Its position could hardly be more convenient for a Paris day.

 When is the best time to visit the Hôtel de la Marine?

-The palace is open every day, and because entry is by timed slot the crowd inside is always controlled — but the slots themselves book up fastest for late mornings and weekends in high season, so a weekday or an earlier or later slot is easier to secure and quieter around the entrance.
-The visit is comfortable in any weather, since it is almost entirely indoors, which makes it an excellent choice for a rainy Paris day when the outdoor sights are less appealing.
+The Hôtel de la Marine is open every day, and because entry is by timed slot the crowd inside is always controlled and the rooms stay calm whenever you come.
+The slots themselves book up fastest for late mornings and weekends in high season, so a weekday, or an earlier or later slot, is easier to secure and quieter around the entrance.
+Weekday visits outside the French school holidays are the calmest of all, while spring and summer see the strongest demand.
+The visit is comfortable in any weather, since it is almost entirely under cover, which makes the palace an excellent choice for a rainy Paris day when the outdoor sights lose their appeal.

-For atmosphere, the Friday late opening until 21:30 is a favourite: the salons in the evening and the loggia at dusk, with the Place de la Concorde lit below, are unforgettable.
-For the loggia view in daylight, the warm light of late afternoon is best.
-Whatever slot you choose, allow a little more time than you expect — the immersive audio route tempts most visitors to linger.
+For atmosphere, the Friday late opening until 21:30 is a firm favourite: the gilded salons under evening light and the loggia at dusk, with the Place de la Concorde and its obelisk lit below, make for one of the most memorable experiences in the city, and the later slots are often quieter than the daytime peak.
+For the loggia view in daylight, the warm, raking light of late afternoon is the best of all, richer than the flat light of midday.
+Winter brings the quietest slots of the year, the palace warm and serene while the great square outside is cold and clear.
+Whatever slot you choose, allow a little more time than you expect, because the immersive audio route tempts almost every visitor to linger far longer than planned in the restored rooms and out on the loggia.

 Is the Hôtel de la Marine accessible for visitors with mobility needs?